zautumnz/cozy/README.md

 ## About

-Simple, high-ish-level programming language that sits somewhere between scripting and general-purpose programming.
-Dynamically and strongly typed, with some with semantics that work well with pseudo-functional programming but syntax similar to Python, Go, and Shell.
-No OOP constructs like classes.

 Originally designed by writing a bunch of examples and a small stdlib;
 implementation started as a fork from [skx's version](https://github.com/skx/monkey) of the language from the [Go